-People with severe cases of elbow bursitis may experience “sympathetic” swelling within the elbow joint itself.2 Individuals with aseptic bursitis may even experience swelling extending all the way to the forearm.3
+It is possible for septic elbow bursitis to cause additional swelling within the elbow joint itself.2 If the inflamed, aseptic (not infected) bursa ruptures, it may cause swelling extending all the way to the forearm.3

 In This Article:

-Septic bursitis warrants prompt medical care to treat the infection, so it is advisable to go to the doctor if there is any concern that one’s elbow bursitis may be infected.
+Septic bursitis warrants prompt medical care to treat the infection, so it is advisable to see a doctor if there is any concern that one’s elbow bursitis may be infected.